-Missy spends the rest of the night casting protective spells around each and every house in Midnight Hollow…
+Missy spends the rest of the night casting protective spells around each and every sleeping household in Vulturu.

-… while Granny rides around town, searching for signs of the zombies.
+Meanwhile, Granny rides around town, searching for signs of the missing zombies.

 At dawn, she has to give up.
 She can’t let anyone see her riding around on a broom.
 After the exhausting hours spent searching for the zombies, she occupies the whole next day researching the grimoires for information.

-She zaps to the news channel and watches an image of a deserted street in Midnight Hollow.
-She squints at the clock, it shows almost three, so it’s something live.
+She zaps to the news channel and watches an image of a deserted street in Vulturu.
+She squints at the clock, it shows almost three, so it’s a live transmission.
 She blows on the hot mushroom soup.
 ‘Mmm… Maybe I should have added some salt…’

 The news anchor is talking with a serious expression, all the while arranging papers on her desk.
 The image changes to a helicopter view of the Fascinating Facts Observatory, and a green cloud slowly sifting past.

-Missy comes running, clutching her robe and her hair on end.
+Missy comes running, clutching her robe with her hair on end.
 ‘OhMyGod!
-I thought you were being attacked by a zombie – not only spilled hot soup all over you!’
+I thought you were being attacked by a zombie!’
 Hmm… That’s a good idea.
 Getting bitten will scare my uppity sister and take her down from her high horses…

-Granny is gesticulating with the remote, ‘What are they saying!?!’
+Granny is gesticulating with the remote, unaware of Missy’s thoughts.
+‘What are they saying!?!’

 ‘Exactly!
-I saw it drift past – a sickly green cloud!
+I saw it drift past on the screen – a sickly green cloud!
 Could it be a Voodoo shimmer?
 Have you got anything to do with this, Missy?’

 ‘Err… I might have forgotten about it.
 I didn’t think it was important.’
 Missy shrugs.